simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Root volumes are deleted on termination (although can persist the EBS volumes by choice)
 - Dedicated Tenancy a VPC and EC2 where you are the only customer on that hardware
 - Spot instance, heavy discounts for unused compute but can be terminated at any time
+    - If terminated by AWS in first hour, no charge
+    - If terminated by AWS after first hour, pay per time used, including partial hours
+    - If terminated by customer, pay per time used
 - EBS - Persistant storage volumes, can have a file system.
 Placed in a specific AZ, replicated within the AZ.
     - Root device volume is the one attached to EC2 instances, where OS is installed (should stop first if taking a snapshot)
     - Types: